Your RAG Chatbot Fails Because You Built It in the Wrong Order

 - failures look like “model hallucinations.”

-So teams do the only thing they can:
+So teams do the only thing they can: they tweak prompts.

 That’s how RAG projects get stuck in infinite prompt iteration — while the real problem sits upstream.

-## The Correct Build Order (That Actually Works)
+#The Correct Build Order (That Actually Works)

 If you want a RAG system that survives beyond the demo, the order matters more than the tools.